ARKye03/gwt/Scripts/readme.md

-# Why there is a ->png and a ->jpg... because I want
+# Why are there both a `->.png` and a `->.jpg`?
+I want both.

-> Even tho pngs has alpha channel, I wasn't using it so I migrated all to jpgs.
-Improving disk usage, consuming up to 10 times less!
+> Though PNGs have an alpha channel, I wasn't using it so I migrated all to JPGs.
+I was improving disk usage, consuming up to 10 times less!